jululia/react-upskill-project/README.md

 # All about the sun

 I'm creating this app to learn the main concepts of react.
+The app is published [here](https://all-about-the-sun.netlify.app/).

 ## Description